Danfoa/MorphoSymm/README.md

 \mathbf{x} = (\mathbf{q}_{js}, \mathbf{v}_{js}) \;|\; \mathbf{q}_{js} \in \mathrm{Q}_J, \;\mathbf{v}_{js} \in T_{q}\mathrm{Q}_J
 `$ as the joint-space position and velocity generalized coordinates.

+For this example, you can build an equivariant MLP as follows:
 ```python
 import escnn
 from escnn.nn import FieldType